What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 Basic items in a backpack if the load is heavy.

-Except during the winter, one of the main problems encountered with the back part of the backpacks concerned the heat and the perspiration that it causes.
+Except during the winter, one of the main problems encountered with the back part of the backpacks concerned the heat and the sweat it causes.
 The airy designs that quality brands have come up with lately minimize this problem, as all good quality backpacks incorporate ventilation channels and are made with materials that absorb sweat.

 The size of the backpack

-When we talk about size, we are not referring to the volume and capacity of the bag, but to the size of the back, shoulder straps and belt.
+When we talk about size, we are not referring to the volume and capacity of the bag but to the size of the back, shoulder straps, and belt.

-The size, as a rule, refers to the length of the back, but also affects proportionally to the width and more importantly, to the length of the lumbar belt.
+As a rule, the size refers to the length of the back but also affects proportionally the width and, more importantly, the length of the lumbar belt.

 Backpacks do not all have different sizes: For bags under 30 liters or certain technical bags, it is likely that the models do not come in different sizes.
-On the contrary, bags with a greater load capacity offer an adjustable back and can therefore be adapted to different sizes.
+On the contrary, bags with a greater load capacity offer an adjustable back and can be adapted to different sizes.

 What are the characteristics of a trekking bag?